-Do you remember when you spent blood, sweat, and tears into doing something for someone and never had the pleasure of being recognized or appreciated for your efforts?
+Do you remember when you poured out 100% of your love, energy and effort into doing something for someone and never had the pleasure of being recognized or appreciated for your efforts?
 And perhaps not even a “Thank you”?
 You might have had the thought: “I really don’t want to do this for them again!”
 This is likely how missionaries feel when they return for home assignment.

 We’ve just spent about two weeks in Cambodia and Thailand and witnessed the pastoral care in missionary work of our friends.
 We came with the intention of spending time with our friends.

-In week 1: In Chiang Rai, Thailand, we were with friends Rev. Conrad and Fiona Kwok (and a former co-worker in pastoral ministry) who are Global Field Staff missionaries with Canadian Baptist Ministries (CBM) who teaches at Bethel Bible Institute and preaches at Operation Dawn.
+In week 1: In Chiang Rai, Thailand, we were with friends Rev. Conrad and Fiona (and a former co-worker in pastoral ministry) who are missionaries with CBM who taught at Bethel Bible Institute and preaches at Operation Dawn.

 We were with both missionary families as they ministered and they showed us first hand what they do.
 Having been present with them, I appreciate the heart they put into their work for the Lord.
-They serve the local indigenous peoples in (Thailand and Cambodia) respectively, also known as “mountain tribes people” or “ethnic minorities”), and ethnic Chinese for the Kwoks.
+They serve the local indigenous peoples in (Thailand and Cambodia) respectively, also known as “mountain tribes people” or “ethnic minorities”), and ethnic Chinese.

 What I say about missionaries in general might also be representative of others around the world.
 Missionary work can be a thankless work.
 In general, most of us probably do not show them enough appreciation for their work.
 Their efforts and fruits are not directly visible to members of their supporting churches back home.
 Missionary work is not like running a church organization, a business, or a personal venture, where results might be visibly seen quickly.
 It is a hidden ministry that happens out of sight.
 When it’s out-of-sight, then also easily out-of-mind.
 They get very little attention when they return from abroad to their supporting congregations.
 However, that’s probably expected when it comes to the work of missionaries.